Photo by rblfmr/Shutterstock

 Almost as soon as it debuted in 2016, the Chase Sapphire Reserve quickly became one of the most popular travel rewards credit cards.
-Among its outstanding benefits is the fact that it earns three Ultimate Rewards points per dollar on most travel and dining purchases.
-The card also earns three points per dollar on up to $1,000 in purchases per month at grocery stores from November 1, 2020 through April 30, 2021.
+Among its outstanding benefits are its earning rates.
+Starting August 16, 2021, the card racks up Ultimate Rewards points in the following way:

-Sapphire Reserve cardholders receive up to $300 back in statement credits each year toward travel purchases—though now through June 30, 2021, these credits can also be applied to gas and grocery purchases.
+Sapphire Reserve cardholders receive up to $300 back in statement credits each year toward travel purchases.
 Reserve cardholders are also eligible for either a Global Entry or TSA PreCheck application fee statement credit (up to $100 once every four years) and get access to Priority Pass airport lounges around the world.
 These benefits are not changing.

 The card’s annual fee rose substantially from $450 to $550 for new accounts starting January 12, 2020, and for existing accounts that renewed on or after April 1, 2020.
 Given recent developments due to the COVID-19 pandemic, however, Chase lowered the annual fee to $450 this year for card renewals, or provided customers whose fee came due between April 1 and July 1 with a $100 statement credit.